Article

 The combination of both risks and not acting on them correctly could be very costly both financially and potentially loss of reputation and creditability in the marketplace.
 Everyday product recalls are listed on the RAPEX website on the basis that devices do not meet the essential health and safety requirements of the CE marking legislation and are therefore potentially not safe for use; one of the most common risks being identified with these devices are defects that could cause Electric Shock or Fire.

-Failure to address these risks adequately can result in financial losses and damage to reputation.
-Regular product recalls, often due to safety non-compliance, underscore the importance of thorough risk assessment and adherence to CE safety standards.
 The best way to mitigate potential product recalls and ensure you meet the correct requirements is to progress with third-party testing.

 Why is electrical safety testing required?